We'll tell you everything you need to know about your next travel nurse job

 Becky has 4 years as a Critical Care nurse, has her ACLS certification, prefers a 12-hour night shift and wants to earn at least $30/hour.
 Becky is willing to float if necessary and will consider some variability in shifts.
 This is great for Becky.
 She'll have so many more options to choose from!

-Nurse benefits are very important to Becky. she wants free private housing and group health insurance.
+Nurse benefits are very important to Becky. she wants group health insurance and free private housing.
 She is available to begin her travel nurse job three weeks from the date we received her application.

 Travel Nurse Housing Description